Buenos Aires, Latin America

 Palermo is the biggest neighborhood in Buenos Aires with many subsections with different vibes.

 In Palermo, you will find many different bars, restaurants, and trendy shops.
-Experience Palermo through Argentine food with this food tour.
+Experience Palermo through Argentine food with a foodie tour.
 Palermo is also popular among international exchange students for its lively nightlife.

 A popular place to visit in Palermo is the area around the square Plaza Serrano.
 On weekends, there is a local market on Plaza Serrano selling clothes and accessories, especially for women.
 A stone’s throw from Plaza Serrano, you will find Pasaje Russel, a side street covered in street art.
 It is a great spot to explore some of the city’s street art scene.